phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 Each list node contains two fields: The size of the memory region and a pointer to the next unused memory region.
 With this approach, we only need a pointer to the first unused region (called `head`), independent of the number of memory regions.

+In the following, we will create a simple `LinkedListAllocator` type that uses the above approach for keeping track of freed memory regions.
+Since the implementation is a bit longer, we will start with a simple placeholder type before we start to implement the `alloc` and `dealloc` operations.

 ### The Allocator Type

-Let's construct an allocator that uses such a linked list.
 We start by creating a private `ListNode` struct:

 ```rust
 // in src/allocator.rs